Have an Impact on the Lives of Children

 What will I learn?

 Westmoreland’s Early Childhood Education program is taught by faculty with a student to teacher ratio of 15:1, which gives plenty of time for individualized attention.
-The Campus Children’s Center, a National Association for the Education of Young Children (NAEYC) accredited center, is on-site and offers opportunities for observation, pre-teaching experiences, and practicum completion.

 For those interested in seeking teacher certification for primary grades, PreK-4, Westmoreland’s program meets the standards for transferring to over 20 four-year institutions in the Pennsylvania Transfer and Articulation Center (PA TRAC) system for degree completion.